rnleach/sonde/README.md

 on the hodograph.
 Mean wind, storm motion, and storm relative helicity are also plotted.
 ![screenshot with hodograph view](./screenshots/Hodo.png)

-The profiles highlight important levels, such as the dendritic snow growth zone shown in these profiles.
-In the screenshot above the hail growth zone is highlighted on the Skew-T. A recent addition was also the precipitation icons, where the precipitation type is determined by the model with intensity (Light, Moderate, Heavy) and mode (Stratiform, Convective) determined from the precipitation and convective precipitation amounts if they are included in the bufkit files.
+The profiles highlight important levels, such as the dendritic snow growth zone or the hail growth zone.
+A recent addition was also the precipitation icons, where the precipitation type is determined by the model, the Bourgoin technique, or the Top Down method (NSSL).
+Intensity (Light, Moderate, Heavy) and mode (Stratiform, Convective) are determined from the precipitation and convective precipitation amounts if they are included in the bufkit files.
 Also, the sample readouts track directly with the one on the skew-t.
 ![screenshot with profiles view](./screenshots/Profiles.png)

 The indexes contain several common and some uncommon values from parcel theory and fire weather.
 I